-The Company is in the process of designing and developing a new Enterprise Resource Planning ("ERP") system.
+The Company has implemented a new Enterprise Resource Planning ("ERP") system.
 In December 2013, the Company retained SAP for software platform and implementation consulting services on the new ERP system.
-The Company incurred \$13.2 million in the form of capital expenditures related to the ERP project.
+The Company's European operations, excluding Imago ScanSource, began utilizing the new ERP system during the third quarter of the current fiscal year.
+The Company's North America operations began utilizing the new ERP system during the first quarter of fiscal year 2016.
+The Company incurred \$15.5 million and \$13.2 million in the form of capital expenditures related to the ERP project, for the years ended June 30, 2015 and 2014, respectively.
 As of June 30, 2014, amounts in accrued expenses and other current liabilities related to capital expenditures totaled \$3.0 million.
-Capital expenditures for fiscal 2015 could range from \$17 million to \$22 million.